yuanyuan0314/2026-Data-Viz-Challenge/README_pd.md

 | `farmersmarket_distance_full.csv` | Farmers market distances | `GEOID` |

 FIPS codes are zero-padded to 5 digits first, so that codes with a leading zero survive the join.
-Because the three tables each carry a county name column, those are renamed apart (`county_name_hub`, `county_name_spma`) rather than silently colliding.
 The result is 3,144 counties by 46 columns.

 → `data/outcome/distance_SPMA_merged.csv`